MarekPikula/quartus-sv-gotchas/Intel Quartus SystemVerilog gotchas.md

 ## Synthesis errors

 Things that cause synthesizer to show error message and fail synthesis.
+If the error message is relevant it is attached in description as well.

 ### 27.4 Loop generate constructs (×3)